jur/juhutube/README.md

 starting with the current selected video, press SPACE.
 If you want to play the videos in the reverse order press the R key.

 To get all playlists of a channel press the P key.
+Press P again to return from the playlist.